mapswipe/mapswipe/CONTRIBUTING.md

 So far, to regenerate the tar you can run:

-`tar cvf secrets.tar GoogleService-Info.plist GoogleService-Info.prd.plist sentry.properties sentry.prod.properties mapswipe.dev_at_gmail_rsa_key_for_travis_ci`
+`tar cvf secrets.tar GoogleService-Info.dev.plist GoogleService-Info.prd.plist sentry.properties sentry.prod.properties mapswipe.dev_at_gmail_rsa_key_for_travis_ci`

 If you need to add a file containing sensitive info, you will need to rebuild the `secrets.tar` file by gathering these files from firebase and sentry, then add them to the file with